 While principally mechanicals, game monsters are however more than that.
-Even as simple cannon fodder, they come heavily freighted with myth, meaning and affect, their bodies speak story, as well as designs to delight, surprise and disturb.
+Even as simple cannon fodder, they come heavily freighted with myth, meaning, and affect; their bodies speak story, as well as designed to delight, surprise, and disturb.
 Pyramid Head’s form speaks of dehumanization and biological aberration for instance.
 In eco-terror games, such as the Resident Evil series, monsters are produced by careless human actions and technologies and their form reflects this often manifesting corruption or the perversion of the natural.
 Monsters then can be used to represent that which is marginalized or generally overlooked as inconvenient.
 They are therefore very often deployed in game narratives as cautionary figures and monsters that serve a moral purpose are most common in games with complex narratives.
-Monsters functioning in this capacity are seen In Alan Wake for example, where a more existential tack is taken rather than the apocalyptic one common to zombie games.
+Monsters functioning in this capacity are seen in Alan Wake for example, where a more existential tack is taken rather than the apocalyptic one common to zombie games.
 While Alan Wake is populated by psychopaths, conjured out of backwoods red-neck horror films such as Texas Chainsaw Massacre (Hooper, 1974) and Deliverance (Boorman, 1972), it is in fact Wake himself, whom the player plays, who is author of the game’s antagonistic force and is therefore monster.
 A similar case is found in the second Silent Hill game, in which the protagonist is deeply implicated in evil acts of which he is seemingly unaware.
 In both cases a model of repression is in play, providing therefore a far more genuinely Gothic twist on the usual Manichean mechanics of shoot’em up style games.
-Here it is the narrative context that throws a certain light on the mechanic – the mechanics are in themselves largely unaffected but the narrative context is what gives these their meaning.
+Here it is the narrative context that throws a certain light on the mechanic—the mechanics are in themselves largely unaffected but the narrative context is what gives these their meaning.

 In other instances, narrative mechanics can affect game mechanics profoundly.
 In Spec Ops: The Line (2012, Yager/2K), narrative mechanics actively work against game mechanics and this produces a very interesting and unusual twist that positions and names the player, not just the player-character, as monster.
 This game looks at first to be a standard military shooter.
 The player-character leads a squad on a reconnaissance mission but acts in increasingly psychopathic ways.
 Over the course of the game, he turns from hero to monster.
 A player is likely to anticipate that the player-character will once again revert to that of hero.
 He does not.
-In this Spec Ops toys with their players; goading them in to not completing the game.
+In this, Spec Ops toys with their players, goading them in to not completing the game.
 Versed in the expectation that game is to be completed, few players give up.
-Loading screens display messages that are directed explicitly at the player, asking why they are still playing the game given the unconscionable actions of the character (the only way a player has agency over the character is to stop playing).
-The game strongly and directly positions the player as Monster, implicating them in the deaths on screen and perhaps even on the way that their game literacy desensitizes them from violence.
-In this, Spec Ops renders the player ‘other’ and ‘monstrous’; a shift away from the more usual projection of the monstrosity onto other and othered people.
+Loading screens display messages that are directed explicitly at the player, asking why she is still playing the game given the unconscionable actions of the character (the only way a player has agency over the character is to stop playing).
+The game strongly and directly positions the player as Monster, implicating her in the deaths on screen and perhaps even on the way that her game literacy desensitizes her to violence.
+In this, Spec Ops renders the player “other” and “monstrous”—a shift away from the more usual projection of the monstrosity onto other and othered people.

-We have then gone from Monsters as cheap cannon fodder that are not intended to cause a player any cause for moral concern, to individualized monsters, structurally positioned as ‘You, Monster’, to a game that call this precisely into question by positioning the player as ‘I, Monster’.
+We have then gone from monsters as cheap cannon fodder that are not intended to cause a player any cause for moral concern, to individualized monsters, structurally positioned as “You, Monster,” to a game that calls this precisely into question by positioning the player as “I, Monster.”
 All these positions can be regarded as modalities of otherness, a concept that has a key presence in Gothic gaming.

 other to Other